-000/10 REVISION OF FIRE & EMERGENCY OPERATION PLAN UNDER SECTION 26 OF THE FIRE SERVICE ACT 1981
+210/10 REVISION OF FIRE & EMERGENCY OPERATION PLAN UNDER SECTION 26 OF THE FIRE SERVICE ACT 1981

 Councillor E O’Boyle said he was disappointed with the revised Plan.
 He said that Dundalk will become downgraded to a part time service.
 He was concerned that there would be a crew of only 6 on duty from 11.00 p.m. to 9.00 a.m.
 Eamonn Woulfe, Chief Fire Officer, advised that the Plan indicates that there will be 3 full time personnel and 8 retained personnel on duty during these hours.
 He said this is the current arrangement and there has been no change.
-Councillor O’Boyle was unhappy that a google map had been used to show the location of Dundak Fire Statiion rather than a map of our own.
+Councillor O’Boyle was unhappy that a Google map had been used to show the location of Dundalk Fire Station rather than a map of our own.
 Eamonn Woulfe, Chief Fire Officer informed the Members that the pocket alerter used by the fire fighters in Dundalk Fire Station is the same alerter used in all the other counties in Leinster.
 He advised that they are tone communication only.
 Councillor E O’Boyle said that it is his understanding that Chemdata is not used in Dundalk.
 Eamonn Woulfe stated that Chemdata is used in Dundalk.
 Councillor E O’Boyle commented that the Louth Major Emergency Plan 2008 is out of date.
 Eamonn Woulfe said it is not out of date and is updated on an ongoing basis.
 He said the Plan is accurate and up to date.
 Councillor O’Boyle said the Appendix 1 Map is out of date.
 Eamonn Walsh, Director of Services said it is an indicative map of the areas and he would be happy with its accuracy.
 Councillor O’Boyle said the Performance Indicators 2009 (A2.2) relate to Drogheda and not Dundalk.
 Eamonn Woulfe, Chief Fire Officer said that this is not the case as they are average figures for the County as a whole i.e. Dundalk and the other 4 Stations in Louth.
 Councillor O’Boyle said the Plan has a number of inaccuracies.
 Conn Murray, County Manager, said that Councillor O’Boyle may not agree with the Plan but that does not make the document inaccurate.
 He said that Dundalk Fire Service will continue to provide the best service to Dundalk and the County.
 He said it will remain a full time service and will continue as is with no change what so ever.
 Councillor O Morgan was concerned that Dundalk Station will be empty from 11.00 p.m. to 9.00 a.m. and fears that lives may be lost if the plan goes ahead.
 The County Manager reminded the Members that they have no role or function in the delivery of the service.
 Eamonn Walsh, Director of Services, stated again that the cover rota set out in the Plan is the current structure.
 He said that if any changes come to pass or if any new arrangements are put in place that a new Section 26 Plan will have to be prepared and will come back to the Members.
 On the proposition of Councillor J Ryan and seconded by Councillor O Herr (subject to the concerns being minuted), the Fire and Emergency Operations Plan was adopted.

 ___________________________________________________________________